[This is all you need to remember] A quick review of HTTP status code errors

 Are you familiar with this 418 error?

-This status code was defined on April Fool's Day about 20 years ago, and
+This status code, defined as an April Fool's joke about 20 years ago,

-it causes an error when you try to pour coffee into a teapot and it is rejected.
+represents an error where an attempt to pour coffee into a teapot is rejected.

 In fact, it is not an HTTP communication status code, but rather exists as a status code for HTCPCP (Hyper Text Coffee Pot Control Protocol) communication, and even the verification tool will show the status as 418

-here Also, like 418, HTCPCP is also an April Fool's joke, so be sure to check it out!
+Also, HTCPCP, like 418, is an April Fool's joke, so please look it up!

 summary

-That concludes our introduction to the error codes among status codes!
+That concludes our introduction to error codes, which are a type of status code!

-There are also other error codes, such as 499, that are output by specific middleware, so if you're interested, be sure to check them out!
+Besides these, there are other error codes, such as 499, that are output by specific middleware, so if you're interested, please feel free to look them up!

 Now that I'm in my first year as an infrastructure engineer, I encounter status codes quite often, so I recommend studying them if you're interested (although I started without knowing anything about them)